NinjaBearStudioTech/Documentation/Writerside/topics/combat/guides/cbt_guide_knockdown.md

 ## Recovery

-Recovery can be triggered by any system that sends the `Combat.Event.RecoverFromKnockDown` Gameplay Event to the knocked down combatant.
-Common recovery sources include:

-* Another player interacting with a fallen ally.
-* A trigger volume.
-* A gameplay objective.
-* A scripted event.
-* Custom Blueprint or C++ logic.

-The only requirement is that the recovering combatant currently has the knocked down state.

-### Recovery Volume Example

-This example uses a Trigger Box to recover knocked down combatants that overlap it.
-You can use the same event flow from other systems, such as Ninja Interaction.
+In this example, a Trigger Box is used to recover knocked down combatants that overlap it.
+You can use the same event flow from other systems, such as [**Ninja Interaction**](int_overview.md)

 <procedure title="Create a Recovery Volume" collapsible="true" default-state="collapsed">
     <step>Create a Blueprint based on <b>Trigger Box</b>.</step>